After being arrested you may be released from police custody:

 If the court is closed, the police can get a bail justice to come to the station.

 A bail justice is an independent person (not a police officer) who decides whether you should be bailed.
-However, if the bail justice refuses you bail, you stay in custody until the police can take you to court.
+If the bail justice refuses you bail, you stay in custody until the police can take you to court.

 Ask to see a lawyer if you want help applying for bail at court.
 They can give you advice about your chances of getting bail.
-They may apply for bail for you or let you know if it is better to do the bail application yourself.
+They may apply for bail for you or help you apply for bail yourself.

-A lawyer can also help you apply for bail later if the magistrate does not give you bail the first time.
-You will stay in custody until the next date.
+A lawyer can also help you apply for bail again later if the magistrate does not give you bail the first time.
+You will stay in custody until your next bail application.

-The police may charge you with a criminal offence.
+The police may charge you and give you a summons.
 This means you will have to go to court.

 As soon as you get a summons or a notice to appear, get legal advice.